 Not all the websites or mobile apps offer the feature of using authenticator apps.
 Most of the websites still rely on SMS-based verification only.
 Wherever possible, you should avoid using SMS based verification.
 You should use it only in case of emergency i.e. when you are not able to use authenticator apps.

-This might be simple to understand, if you are already using Two Step Verification for any of the website or mobile app.
+It might be simple to understand if you are already using Two-Step Verification for any of the websites or mobile apps.
 Even if you don’t understand, don’t worry.
 We will get to the easy part.

 Two Factor Authentication (2FA)